-The calculation for the period (T) of a swinging pendulum is defined as T = 2_pi_sqrt(L/g) where pi is the mathematical constant, L is the length of the arm of the pendulum and g is the acceleration of gravity acting on the pendulum.
+where π (pi) is the mathematical constant, L is the length of the arm of the pendulum and g is the acceleration of gravity acting on the pendulum.
 Examining the equation reveals that the period of oscillation is directly proportional to the length of the arm and inversely proportional to gravity; thus, an increase in the length of a pendulum arm results in a subsequent increase in the period of oscillation given a constant gravitational acceleration.
 A decrease in length would then result in a decrease in the period.
 For gravity, the inverse relationship shows that the stronger the gravitational acceleration, the smaller the period of oscillation.
 For example, the period of a pendulum on Earth would be smaller compared to a pendulum of equal length on the moon.

 Mass on a Spring

 An electronic oscillator generates an oscillating signal using electronic circuitry.
 Because of the great variety of electronic oscillators, the factors that determine the period depend on the circuit design.
 Some oscillators, for example, set the period with a resistor connected to a capacitor; the period depends on the resistor’s value in ohms multiplied by the capacitance in farads.
-Other oscillators use a quartz crystal to determine the period; because quartz is very stable, an oscillator’s period can be set with great precision.
+Other oscillators use a quartz crystal to determine the period; because quartz is very stable, it sets an oscillator’s period with great precision.